-At June 30, 2018, the Company had a net working capital of \$5,258,934 (June 30, 2017 - \$1,678,068).
-The Company had cash and cash equivalents of \$5,648,121 (June 30, 2017 - \$1,828,197).
-Working capital and cash and cash equivalents increased during the year ended June 30, 2018 due to proceeds from a private placement.
+At June 30, 2019, the Company had a net working capital of \$3,681,478 (June 30, 2018 - \$5,258,934).
+The Company had cash and cash equivalents of \$4,424,025 (June 30, 2018 - \$5,648,121).
+Working capital and cash and cash equivalents decreased during the year ended June 30, 2019 due to exploration and evaluation expenditures and general and administrative expenses.

-The Company has sufficient capital to meet its ongoing operating expenses and continue to meet its obligations on its current projects for the twelve-month period ending June 30, 2019.
+The Company may be required to raise additional capital to meet its ongoing operating expenses and continue to meet its obligations on its current projects for the twelve-month period ending June 30, 2020.

 Management may increase or decrease budgeted expenditures depending on exploration results and ongoing volatility in the economic environment.
 See "Liquidity and Financial Position" below.